raghuugare/haskell-heaven/README.md

 ## Salient features

-There are many aspects of Haskell that stand out as pinnacles of research and evolution in Computer Science.
+There are many aspects of Haskell that stand out as beautiful peaks of research and evolution in the confluence of Mathematics (Lambda Calculus, Category Theory, etc.) & Computer Science.
 Some of them are as below:

 + Functions that mirror their mathematical counterparts, with the default of no side-effects
 + Lazy evaluation